Provable Scaling Laws of Feature Emergence from Learning Dynamics of Grokking: Introduction

 While modern deep models such as Transformers have achieved impressive empirical performance, it remains a mystery how such models acquire the knowledge during the training process.
 There have been ongoing arguments on whether the models can truly generalize beyond what it is trained on, or just memorize the dataset and performs poorly in out-of-distribution (OOD) data~\citep{wang2024generalization,chu2025sft,mirzadeh2024gsm}.

-Modeling the memorization/generalization behaviors have been a goal of many works.
+Modeling the memorization and generalization behaviors have been a goal of many works.
 One such behavior, know as \emph{grokking}~\citep{power2022grokking,doshi2024grokking,nanda2023progress,wang2024grokked,varma2023explaining,liu2023omnigrok,thilak2022slingshot}, shows that the model initially overfits to the training set, and then suddenly generalizes to unseen test samples after continuous training.
 Many explanation exists, e.g., effective theory~\citep{liu2022towards,clauw2024information}, efficiency of memorization and generalization circuits~\citep{varma2023explaining}, Bayesian interpretation with weight decay as prior~\citep{grokkinggrokking}, etc. Most works focus on a direct explanation of its empirical behaviors, or leveraging property of very wide networks~\citep{barak2022hidden,mohamadi2024you,rubin2023grokking}, but few explores the details of the grokking learning procedure by studying the gradient dynamics on the weights.

-In this work, we propose a mathematical framework \ours{} that divides the grokking dynamics for 2-layer nonlinear networks into three major stages (Fig.~\ref{fig:overview}). \emph{Stage I: \underline{\textbf{L}}azy Learning}: when training begins, the top (output) layer learns first with random features from the hidden layer, the backpropagated gradient $G_F$ to the hidden layer is noise. \emph{Stage II: \underline{\textbf{I}}ndependent feature learning}: After that, the weights of the output layer is no longer random, the backpropagated gradient $G_F$ starts to carry information about the target in the presence of weight decay (Lemma~\ref{lemma:gfstructure}), which drives the learning of hidden representations.
+In this work, we propose a mathematical framework \ours{} that divides the grokking dynamics for 2-layer nonlinear networks into three major stages (Fig.~\ref{fig:overview}). \emph{Stage I: \underline{\textbf{L}}azy Learning}: when training begins, the top (output) layer learns first with random features from the hidden layer, and at the same time, the backpropagated gradient $G_F$ to the hidden layer starts to carry useful signal about the target label (Proposition~\ref{prop:G_F_in_stage_I}). \emph{Stage II: \underline{\textbf{I}}ndependent feature learning}: $G_F$ drives the learning of hidden representations.
 In this stage, the backpropagated gradient of $j$-th neuron (node) only depends on its own activation, triggering independent feature learning for each node. \emph{Stage III: \underline{\textbf{I}}nteractive feature learning}: When weights in the hidden layer get updated and are no longer independent, interactions across nodes adjust the learned feature to minimize the loss.